mylonjones/mylonjones/README.md

 ### Hi there, I'm Mylon Jones 👋

-- 🔭 I’m a job seeking Softwere Engineer
+- 🔭 I’m a Softwere Engineer (Specialized in Web Development)
 - 🕹️ I like to make things more interactive
 - :round_pushpin: Based in Lancaster, CA